The Many Hands Helping Make HIV History: 4 People on a Quest to End the Disease

 Not so long ago, most people thought of the virus as a death sentence.
 And for many years, it was.
 Finding any kind of treatment when HIV was first identified in the U.S. in 1981 was difficult because of how many variants of the virus exist.
 And for people who had HIV or AIDS at that time, it could be equally difficult to find comfort through human touch—for many, putting your hands on those suffering was unthinkable back then.

 But researchers persisted, and today there are more people living and thriving with HIV than ever before, thanks to lifesaving treatments.
-Still, a terrifying fact remains: Each year, nearly 2 million people are newly diagnosed with HIV, and a vaccine is still needed to prevent future HIV transmission and hopefully someday help end the disease.
+Still, a terrifying fact remains: Each year, an estimated 1.5 million people are newly diagnosed with HIV, and a vaccine is still needed to prevent future HIV transmission and hopefully someday help end the disease.

 On September 28, the annual Global Citizen Festival in New York City—headliners this year included Queen, Pharrell Williams and Alicia Keys—featured both music and social action, including an exciting announcement from Johnson & Johnson about the company's investigational HIV vaccine, which combines pieces of a wide variety of HIV strains into one regimen in an effort to evoke a broad immune response.